GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 # lets us see more information in the magnitude plot
 image_f_log = np.log(1 + image_f)
 ```

+# 3 APPLYING, CLEANING, AND INTERPRETING THE 2D FFT

 ## Step 1.
 Remove Vertical and Horizontal Pattern Noise